UK Visas FAQS - Nacel English School London

 You can apply online before coming to the UK.
 Find a visa application centre here.

-You need a Student visa.
+You need a Student Visa.

 Whether you need a visa or not depends on your country of origin.